-As you begin your ride around Mackinac Island, imagine downtown Mackinac 100 years ago.
-You would have heard the clip-clop of horses, cannons firing from Fort Mackinac, and the bustle of people both walking and on bicycles as they make their way from one place to another.
+As you begin your trek, imagine downtown Mackinac Island 100 years ago.
+You would have heard the clip-clop of horses, cannon fire from Fort Mackinac, and the bustle of people both walking and on bicycles as they make their way from one place to another.
 That’s exactly what you’ll hear when you visit Mackinac Island today!

-Enjoy the views as you pass the quaint shops, historical lodging and beautiful homes that make up Mackinac Island.
+Enjoy the views as you pass the quaint shops, historic places to stay and beautiful homes that make up Mackinac Island.

 “Mile Marker 0” is across from Marquette Park and the State Park Visitor’s Center.
 Look for these mile markers along your journey around the Island.

-There are 6 informative signs along M-185.
+There are 6 informative signs along M-185 on Mackinac Island’s Native American Cultural History Trail.
 Here you can stop and learn more about the impact and history of Native Americans on Mackinac Island and the Great Lakes.
 Most of these signs have seating options nearby if you need a moment to rest.

-Ascend 207 steps to the top of Mackinac Island to see the stunning Arch Rock.
+Ascend 207 steps from the road to see Mackinac Island’s stunning Arch Rock at eye level.
 You will see a pull-off area with bicycle racks and benches on the east side of M-185.
 The climb is steep but the views are worth it!